8888888882255/MobileDear/README.md

 ## � Licensing

 This project is proprietary.
-All rights reserved.
+All rights reserved..